SRGSSR/pillarbox-android/docs/README.md

 Pillarbox is the modern SRG SSR multimedia player ecosystem, built on top of [AndroiX Media3](https://developer.android.com/media/media3).
 Pillarbox has been designed with robustness, flexibility, and  efficiency in mind, with full customization of:
 - Metadata and asset URL retrieval.
 - Asset resource loading, including support for Widevine and PlayReady.
-- Analytics and QoS integration.
+- Analytics integration.
-- User interface layout, in either [Compose](https://developer.android.com/develop/ui/compose/layouts) or [XML `View`s](https://developer.android.com/develop/ui/views/layout/declaring-layout).
+- User interface layout, in either [Compose](https://developer.android.com/develop/ui/compose/layouts) or [XML `View`s](https://developer.android. com/develop/ui/views/layout/declaring-layout).
+Helpers are available in the `pillarbox-ui` module.

 Its robust player provides all essential playback features you might expect:
 - Audio and video (including 360° videos) playback.
 - Support for on-demand and live streams, with and without DVR.
 - Integration with the system playback user experience.
-- Playlist management, including bidirectional navigation.
+- Integration with Android's `MediaSession` and Android Auto.
+- Playlist management (navigation to previous/next item, shuffle, repeat, ...).
 - Support for alternative audio tracks, audio description, subtitles, ...
 - Multiple instances support.
 - Picture-in-picture support.